nanoMFG/GSAMain/doc/SPD/gresq_SPD_1.1.0.md

 ## 1. Introduction
 <!-- A  concise description of the current iteration of work. -->
 Version 1.1.0 is mainly a feature release, the primary focus being interaction with SEM images for data submitters/curators.
+It is possible some technical debt issues will be included (testing code cleanup etc.).

 ### 1.1 Purpose and Vision Statement
 <!--Why are we building this tool?
 What is the key benefit?
 How does it relate to existing tools and existing software?
 How does it fit into the overall objectives for the nanoMFG node?
 Who will use it?-->